8ctavio/vergil/apps/docs/src/components/confirm.md

 ## Description

 `Confirm` is a modal window where a request is displayed in the form of a message, which itself consists of header and content.
 The header might represent, for example, the request's subject or the request itself, concisely written.
-The content, in the other hand, m be a more detailed request's description, the implications of request's responses, etc.
+The content, in the other hand, may be a more detailed request's description, the implications of request's responses, etc.

 The presented request must be either confirmed or declined by the user.
 For this purpose, the component comes with a pair of buttons: a *confirm* button and a *decline* button.
 The buttons' labels can be modified to make it clearer for the user what each button does.
 Once either button is pressed, `Confirm` is hidden, and the developer may proceed according to the user's response.